 Insider Threat Analyst

-This 3-day classroom course presents strategies for collecting and analyzing data to prevent, detect, and respond to insider activity.
+This 3-day course presents strategies for collecting and analyzing data to prevent, detect, and respond to insider activity.
 It discusses various techniques and methods for designing, implementing, and measuring the effectiveness of various components of an insider threat data collection and analysis capability.

 This training is based upon the research of the CERT Insider Threat Center of the Software Engineering Institute.
-The CERT Insider Threat Center has been researching this problem since 2001 in partnership with the Department of Defense, the Department of Homeland Security, the U.S. Secret Service, other federal agencies, the intelligence community, private industry, academia, and the vendor community.
+The CERT Insider Threat Center has been researching this problem since 2001 in partnership with the U.S. Department of Defense (DoD), the Department of Homeland Security, the U.S. Secret Service, other federal agencies, the intelligence community, private industry, academia, and the vendor community.
 This training course supports organizations implementing and managing insider threat detection and prevention programs based on various government mandates or guidance including: Presidential Executive Order 13587, the National Insider Threat Policy and Minimum Standards, and proposed changes set forth in the National Industrial Security Program Operating Manual (NISPOM).

 - Insider Threat Program Team Members